Converting PF1 spells to Starfinder: Mirror Emoji

 Detect magic allows you to identify a mirror emoji with a DC 16 Mysticism check.
 Of course, if the symbol is set to be triggered by reading it, this will trigger the symbol.

 A mirror emoji can be removed by a successful dispel magic targeted solely on the rune.
-Other spells that affect text or computer programs do not affect a death emoji unless they specify they function against magic glyphs, runes, and symbols.
+Other spells that affect text or computer programs do not affect a barrier emoji unless they specify they function against magic glyphs, runes, and symbols.
 Destruction of the surface where a mirror emoji is inscribed or a computer it is imbedded in destroys the symbol but also triggers it.

 Magic traps such as mirror emoji are hard to detect and disable.
-While any character can use Perception to find a death emoji (which may trigger it), a character must use the lowest of their Engineering or Mysticism skill (based on the skill’s total bonus) to disarm it.
+While any character can use Perception to find a barrier emoji (which may trigger it), a character must use the lowest of their Engineering or Mysticism skill (based on the skill’s total bonus) to disarm it.
 The DC in each case is 21.

 If you enjoy any of my various thoughts, ideas, and posts, please consider adding a drop of support through my Patreon campaign!, or dropping a cup of coffee worth of support at my Ko-Fi (which is also filled with pics of my roommate’s cat).